Land use planning system and Key Resource Areas

 The Geological Survey of Queensland (GSQ) may consider proposals to amend or remove a KRA from the SPP if new information is provided regarding any component of the KRA, such as about the extent of the resource or if the resource has been exhausted.

 Amendments to the transport route may also be considered to reflect a local government development approval for an extractive industry.

 Any proposed amendments or removals of KRAs must undergo a consultation process that includes affected property owners, local government and the extractive industry proponent (if applicable).

-If GSQ decides to proceed with the amendment or removal, the Minister for Natural Resources, Mines and Energy will provide a report summarising the issues raised during the consultation to the Minister for Local Government, Racing and Multicultural Affairs and ask that they consider amending or removing the KRA in the SPP.
+If GSQ decides to proceed with the amendment or removal, the Minister for Resources will provide a report summarising the issues raised during the consultation to the Minister for State Development, Infrastructure, Local Government and Planning and ask that they consider amending or removing the KRA in the SPP.